Brizy Pro Review

 Performance and Updates

 The Brizy team has been busy.
 According to Brizy Pro’s changelog, they’ve has been releasing updates at least every two weeks and sometimes as often as every few days.
-At this pace, I expect that they’ll soon address some if not all of the shortcomings that I found.
+Though recently this pace has slowed somewhat.
+Hopefully, they’ll soon address some if not all of the shortcomings that I found.

-Brizy also has a public Trello board so you can see their roadmap for future development.
+If you want to keep tabs on Brizy’s upcoming features and fixes, Brizy has a public Trello board.
+There you can see their roadmap for future development.

 Customer Support and Documentation